michaelsiepmann/nosql4idea/README.md

 ## Plugin Compatibility

-This plugin is built with JDK 1.7 and idea 14.1 version.
+This plugin is built with JDK 1.8 and idea 17.1 version.

-The plugin has been tested with the following databases:
-* MongoDB 2.7 and 3.0
-* Redis 2.8.21
-* Couchbase Community 4.0.0

 ## Installation